EnvCLI/EnvCLI/README.md

 To use *EnvCLI* you have to install docker and envcli.
 (See **[Installation](#installation)**)

-Now you can create your `.envcli.yml` configuration file for your project.
+After that you can create the `.envcli.yml` configuration file for your project.

-Example:
+Example (A single image can provide multiple commands):
 ```
 commands:
 - name: npm